No Fixing: Norms for Engaging in Courageous Conversations

-Another norm for engaging in courageous conversations and anti-racist activism is No Fixing.
+No Fixing is an important norm for engaging in courageous conversations and anti-racist activism.
 I’ve found this easiest to explain with a metaphorical story.

 A few months ago I was riding my bike home from work when I was hit by a car.
 I was going straight and I saw the driver at an upcoming intersection look left, directly past me, then pull out into the intersection to make a right hand turn.
 Luckily she was moving slowly, as I was right in front of her (in the bike lane, btw) when she drove into the intersection.
 She knocked me over, causing a bit of damage to the bike, but mostly just scaring both of us.

 When she got out of the car, the first thing she said was along the lines of, “Oh, I’m so sorry!
 I didn’t see you!”
 She was crying while asking if I was okay.